Graceful Little Honey Bee

 Notes

-Pie filling with last up to one year in a deep freezer.
+Pie filling with last up to six months in a deep freezer.

 Nutrition